aytung/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-Currently a postgraduate student and tutor at Pasadena City College being mentored by Charles Finney.
+Currently a student and tutor at Pasadena City College being mentored by Charles Finney.
 Taking courses related to microcontrollers/electrical engineering and plugging into the maker community.

 Previously a visiting researcher at Harvard University and Oak Ridge National Laboratory.